kubernetes/community/sig-architecture/production-readiness.md

 to be part of the release.
 This means that any KEPs targeting the release for any stage will require production readiness approval by the *Enhancements Freeze Date*.

+Introduced in 1.23, *Product Readiness Freeze* happens a week before *Enhancements Freeze Date*.
+All KEPs must be opted in by this date to help PRR reviewers provision their workload.
+KEPs opted in after the *Product Readiness Freeze* are at risk of not being reviewed by the PRR team, depending on bandwidth.

 Note that some of the questions in the [KEP template] should be answered in both the KEP's README.md and the `kep.yaml`, in order to support automated checks on the PRR.
 The template points out these as needed.